Leody Taveras Player Props: Rangers vs. Astros

-On Monday, Leody Taveras (hitting .194 in his past 10 games) and the Texas Rangers play the Houston Astros, whose starting pitcher will be Brandon Bielak.
+On Tuesday, Leody Taveras (.231 on-base percentage in past 10 games, 95 points below season-long percentage) and the Texas Rangers face the Houston Astros, whose starting pitcher will be J.P.
+France.
 First pitch is at 8:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Dodgers.
+In his last game he had a hitless performance (0-for-3 with an RBI) against the Astros.

 Leody Taveras Game Info & Props vs. the Astros